simonsag96/ocd-internal-develop/README.md

 <div align="center" style="margin-bottom: 30px;">
 <p>
-The Open Car Dynamics library aims to provide a comprehensive, simple, and easy-to-use implementation of a vehicle's dynamic behavior.
+Open Car Dynamics provides a comprehensive, modular, and highly efficient implementation of a vehicle's dynamic behavior.
-The project's primary focus is to enable closed-loop simulation of trajectory following controllers in autonomous driving.
-Considering this goal, the core philosophy behind this implementation is to model the vehicle's behavior in as much detail as necessary but as simply as possible.
-Keeping the model concise and relatively simple drastically simplifies parametrization and reduces the effort of adapting the model to one's requirements.
+Following the philosophy of modeling vehicle behavior "in as much detail as necessary, but as simply as possible," the library drastically simplifies parametrization and adaptation to custom requirements.
+Written in modern <b>C++</b> for maximum performance, the library offers seamless integrations for <b>Python</b> and <b>ROS 2</b>.
+Furthermore, the models have been rigorously validated against real-world vehicle behavior to ensure simulation accuracy and reliability.
 </p>
 </div>